 Mikala began her teaching career at age 13 and then moved on to working with several studios in Texas and New York City.
 She taught dance classes in China as part of her parent’s mission work with orphans and high school boarding school students.
 Her work has been featured and won awards at national competitions in ballet, jazz, and dance team.
 After opening her own mobile studio at the age of 19, she taught private lessons to ages 12-adult for two years while living in Texas.
 During that time she also worked for Kinderdance and Studio One Ballroom as an instructor at childcare and recreation facilities, teaching children ages 2 to 8 years.
 She has assisted with training dancers to pass the elite Cecchetti technical examinations in classical ballet.
 While in New York City, she was the lead instructor at the exclusive Ballet Club and an instructor at private schools for Kinderdance.
 When not teaching, she is the Director of Development for OKM Music.

 At the age of eight, Miss Arvola was accepted to the Ballet Academy of the National Opera House in Helsinki, Finland.
 After graduating from the Academy at the age of 17, she was invited to join the National Ballet of Finland and toured with the company around the world.

-While dancing with the San Francisco Ballet for four years, she and her husband, Leo Ahonen, started their partnership, both on stage and off.
+While dancing with the San Francisco Ballet for 4 years, she and her husband Leo Ahonen started their partnership both on stage and off.

-Miss Arvola's partnership with her husband on stage lasted 30 years.
-And in 1976, on the Day of Constitution, they became citizens of the United States.
+Miss Arvola's partnership with her husband on stage lasted thirty years.
+And in 1976 on the Day of Constitution they became Citizens of the United States.